 Hike To Anaho Bay

-Most island tours finish off at Hatiheu, but if you were smart enough to go with Alvane, the fun is just beginning.
+Most island tours finish off at Hatiheu, but if you were smart enough to go with Alvane Alvarado from Pension Kuku’u (or if you rented your own 4X4 for the day), the fun is just beginning.
 Not too far from the center of the village, you’ll hit the trailhead to Anaho Bay.
-You can hike this on your own if you’re exploring Nuku Hiva with a set of wheels (check out the Nuku Hiva Travel Guide for more info on that).
+You can hike this on your own or with a guide.

 The hike begins with a climb to the mountain pass, where you’ll catch your first glimpse of this magical bay.
 I told you, the views just keep getting better and better.

 When you’ve gathered enough strength to leave this beautiful spot, begin your descent to the beach.
 Surprisingly, a small number of families actually live out here in the middle of nowhere.
 There aren’t any startups or factories in Anaho, just making copra from the bazillion coconut trees that wildly grow here.

 The beach is great for swimming, with one end having the only reef in Nuku Hiva and the other end perfect for those who like to ride waves (be careful though).
 It’s the perfect spot for a picnic lunch (which you must bring with you) and for layering on the monoi oil to keep those nasty nonos away (sandflies).